Details about our services

-For current regulations: the green, white, and yellow states as listed on this site (plus IL and FL): https://www.cdrnet.org/telehealth
+For current regulations, generally: the green, white, and yellow states as listed on this site (plus FL) are ok: https://www.cdrnet.org/telehealth

 (group coaching & course participants can be from anywhere in the world)

-Q: Do you need to speak to my therapist?
+Q: Do you need to speak to my therapist/other providers?

 Q: How do I access the course content?